MajorZiploc/remesh_prompt/README.md

 ## All scripts mentioned in this readme need to be copied from the readme rendered.
 Not directly from the file.

 ## Requirements
+- Assumes global python is v3 for creation of the virtual environment
 - python 3.8.x
 - pip 20.x.x
 - python3-venv